cjmcdonald42/mxMoodle/docs/snippets.md

 - [Middlesex Moodle API Layer](/docs/API_LAYER.md)

 If you have time to read through all of the pages, it would make the most sense to read them in the order they are listed.

+Once you have installed Moodle's MAMP Package, you are ready to set up your local development server.
+Because the server is prepackaged for you, you won't have to do very much set up.
+To start your server, all you need to do is open the MAMP app and press the start servers button if they do not start automatically.
+Now select the `My Website` tab from the top of the landing page, and you will have arrived at your Moodle installation (this may take some time to load the first time you do it).
+Once you reach the homepage, select log in at the bottom and use the default credentials:

+    username: admin
+    password: 12345